 Cardioversion is done in a hospital setting using a machine that monitors your heart rhythm before and after shocks are delivered.
 In this procedure, medical professionals shock your heart using paddles, an automated external defibrillator (AED) or patches on your chest.

 You may also be given medications by mouth or by IV (intravenously).

 With treatment, it may be possible to prevent or manage episodes of ventricular tachycardia.

 Catheter ablation.
 This procedure is often used when a discrete electrical pathway is responsible for an increased heart rate.

-In this procedure, a doctor inserts catheters into your groin or neck and guides them through the blood vessels to your heart.
-Electrodes at the catheter tips can use heat, extreme cold or radiofrequency energy to damage (ablate) the extra electrical pathway and prevent it from sending electrical signals.
+In this procedure, a doctor inserts catheters into your heart through the veins in your groin, arm or neck.
+Electrodes at the catheter tips can use extreme cold or radiofrequency energy to damage (ablate) the extra electrical pathway and prevent it from sending electrical signals.

-If another medical condition is contributing to ventricular tachycardia, such as some form of heart disease, treating the underlying problem may prevent or minimize ventricular tachycardia episodes.
+If another medical condition is contributing to ventricular tachycardia, such as heart disease, treating the underlying problem may prevent or reduce ventricular tachycardia episodes.